-At Conversologie, chatbots have been on our checklist for some years; and late 2018 when the effervescent Wanita Zoghby-Fourie was planning New Zealand’s high-profile social media conference, #SMCNZ19, we saw a chance to try our hand at something a little different.
+At Conversologie, chatbots have been on our radar for some years.
+In late 2018, when the effervescent Wanita Zoghby-Fourie was planning New Zealand’s high-profile social media conference, #SMCNZ19, we saw a chance to run a chatbot trial with a difference.

-Followed by the second phase, a virtual MC who would announce upcoming sessions, direct people to breakout rooms and topics, even give directions to the bathrooms, and seek feedback on the speakers.
+Followed by the second phase, a virtual MC who would announce upcoming sessions, direct people to breakout rooms and topics.
+It would seek feedback on the speakers, and even give directions to the bathrooms.

 Hi, I’m Jenda

-Sometime between Christmas and New Year’s Eve 2018, the scope and function of the Social Media Conference chatbot were solidified, along with the foundations of personality.
+Sometime between Christmas and New Year’s Eve 2018, the scope and function of the Social Media Conference chatbot trial were solidified.
+Along with the foundations of its personality.

-The bot was christened “Jenda,” hinging, rather unoriginally, on her intended function of delivering the conference agenda (why not?
-Tenancy Services have “Nancy” and Auckland Airport has “Ava”) – and the process of designing her conversation flow began.
+The bot was christened “Jenda,” hinging, rather unoriginally, on her intended function of delivering the conference agenda.
+(Well why not?
+Tenancy Services have “Nancy” and Auckland Airport has “Ava”) The process of designing her conversation flow began.